Ezra-Mason/ez-utils/README.md

 - ScriptableObject Events (ScriptableObject event objects and listener class)
 - Repositories (ScriptableObject for storing, sharing and updating objects)
 - Springs (Simple Harmonic Motion methods and classes for 1,2 and 3D springs)
+- Scene References (A runtime safe way to reference a SceneAsset)

 ## Runtime
 - Finite State Machine (Adaptable FSM system with customisable states)